yugabyte/yugabyte-db/docs/content/latest/deploy/cdc/cdc-to-stdout.md

 The example above uses the following parameters:

 - `--table_name` — Specifies the namespace and table, where namespace is the database (YSQL) or keyspace (YCQL).
-- `--master_addrs` — Specifies the IP addresses for all of the YB-Master services that are producing or consuming.
+- `--master_addrs` — Specifies the IP addresses for all of the YB-Master servers that are producing or consuming.
 Default value is `127.0.0.1:7100`.
-If you are using a 3-node local cluster, then you need to specify a comma-delimited list of the addresses for all of your YB-Master services.
+If you are using a 3-node local cluster, then you need to specify a comma-delimited list of the addresses for all of your YB-Master servers.
 - `--log_only`: Flag to restrict logging only to the console (`stdout`).

-## Step 4 — Write values and observe
+## 4. Write values and observe

 In another terminal shell, write some values to the table and observe the values on your `stdout` output stream.